oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/get-started/get-started.md

 * An Oracle Cloud account with OCI and IDCS administration privileges or
 * OCI and IDCS administrator performs the following steps for you

+## Task1: Download and extract images

+1. Step 1: Download images

+    Go to [https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia) and download image files (one zipped file will be downloaded).

+2. Step 2: Extract images from downloaded zip file

+    Extract downloaded zip file to you local files system.
+You will use images from **Train** and **Validate** folders in this workshop.

 ## Task 1: Login to OCI